-Learn 7 practical steps to create a successful combined assurance program from scratch or increase the effectiveness of your current coordinated assurance efforts.
-Register to join us for the second half of our 2-part webinar, “Drive the Combined Assurance Bus — or Get Run Over By It!”, on Thurs 8/6 (watch the on-demand recording of Part 1), presented by Mike Gowell and AuditBoard’s Anand Bhakta.
+Learn 7 practical steps to create a successful combined assurance program from scratch or increase the effectiveness of your current coordinated assurance efforts, and download our full guide, Advancing Combined Assurance to Manage Key Risks.

 Are you looking to implement a combined assurance approach in your organization?
 Combined assurance aims to align assurance processes between internal audit and other assurance providers to deliver deeper insights on governance, risk, and control management to senior management and the Audit Committee.